GaryOcean428/lemur/docs/design/color-scheme.md

 - **Secondary Font**: Inter or Open Sans for body text and search results
 - **Monospace Font**: Fira Code for code snippets and technical information

-This comprehensive color scheme and logo design creates a distinct brand identity for Find that differentiates it from competitors while conveying the intelligence, technology, and clarity that define the search engine's dual-format experience.
+This comprehensive color scheme and logo design creates a distinct brand identity for Lemur that differentiates it from competitors while conveying the intelligence, technology, and clarity that define the search engine's dual-format experience.